 - Structuring (“Smurfing”): Splitting bank account deposits into smaller amounts to evade monetary transaction reporting requirements.

 - Cash-intensive business: A business is set up to receive illegally obtained cash that is then declared as lawful earnings.

-- Bank capture: Transferring cash through a bank which the alleged money launderers have a controlling interest in.
+- Bank capture: Transferring an amount of money through a bank in which the alleged money launderers have a controlling interest.

 - Trusts and shell companies: These mechanisms allow money to be stored without divulging the true owner.

 - Laundering through casinos: Converting cash from a crime into chips, and then converting it back to cash.
 This is especially prevalent in Nevada.

 - Tax evasion: Failing to report to the IRS money transactions greater than $10,000.